 At the provision date, the Group recognises an asset for the right of use which has been granted and a lease liability.
-The right of use is measured initially at cost, which corresponds to the initial measurement of the lease liability, and is adjusted by payments made on or prior to the provision date plus any initial direct costs; the adjustments also account for the estimated costs for any dismantling or removal of the underlying asset, the restoration of the location and, on the other hand, any leasing incentives which may have been received.
+The right of use is measured initially at acquisition cost, which corresponds to the initial measurement of the lease liability, and adjusted by payments made on or prior to the provision date plus any initial direct costs as well as the estimated costs for dismantling or removal of the underlying asset or to restore the underlying asset to the location at which this is, less any leasing incentives received.